-With new each generation of, wireless technology strives to improve in speed, performance, consistency, and other factors.
+With new each generation of Wi-Fi and cellular, wireless technology strives to improve in speed, performance, consistency, and other factors.
 But wireless still suffers from one major obstacle: the signal naturally degrades over distance.

 One solution has been to add more antennas to the sources such as access points or cell towers as well as to the receivers such as phones and laptops.
 But as mobile devices become smaller, squeezing additional antennas into a tighter space becomes more of a challenge.
 Now researchers at MIT are working on an alternative option that could boost signal strength without having to directly modify the source or the receiving devices.